luyadev/luya/docs/guide/concept-extensions.md

 }
 ```

-+ blocks: Include the provide folders or blocks while import command.
++ blocks: Include the provided folders or blocks while import command.
 + bootstrap: Add the file to the LUYA bootstraping process.

-> When importing blocks, you have to provided a namespace for each block class.
-You can use the [composer autoloading](https://getcomposer.org/doc/01-basic-usage.md#autoloading) feature to do so.
+> When importing blocks a namespace for each block class have to be provided.
+You can use the [Composer autoloading](https://getcomposer.org/doc/01-basic-usage.md#autoloading) feature handle namespaces.